 The coronavirus and travelling with an eTA Canada

 Due to the measures taken by the Canadian government to reduce the number of coronavirus infections, travelling to Canada with an eTA is currently only possible under exceptional circumstances.
 On this page you can read what to consider and what impact this will have on your eTA.

 Coronavirus (Covid-19) in Canada

-The number of confirmed infections in Canada has risen to more than two hundred thousand and more than ten thousand Canadians have died of Covid-19.
+The number of confirmed infections in Canada has risen to more than seven hundred thousand, and more than ten thousand Canadians have died of Covid-19.
 The Canadian government has therefore taken measures to reduce the further spread of the virus.
-Currently, only Canadian citizens and their immediate families, permanent residents, persons with an essential reason to travel to Canada and in some cases American citizens are admitted to Canada.
+Currently, only Canadian citizens and permanent residents and their immediate families, and persons with an essential reason to travel to Canada are admitted to Canada.
 All other travellers are subject to a travel ban.

 Consequences for travelling to Canada and the eTA

-The temporary travel ban also applies to travellers who are already in possession of a valid eTA.
+The temporary travel ban also applies to travellers who are already possess a valid eTA.
 It is not yet known how long the travel ban will last.
 It is possible that travellers will be allowed to enter in the near future under certain conditions, but this has not yet been confirmed by the Canadian government.

 Applying for eTA still possible

-Although it is currently not possible to travel to Canada, the eTA Canada can be applied for in advance.
+Although it is currently not possible to travel to Canada, the eTA Canada can still be applied for in advance.
 Since this travel authorization is valid for five years, you have plenty of time to wait and see if and when your trip to Canada can take place.
 Already granted eTAs remain valid as normal.
 The average delivery time is still 72 hours.

 Transfer in Canada also possible

 It is currently possible to make a transfer or stopover in Canada by presenting your airline ticket to your final destination.
-There is no special eTA for this; you can just use the normal eTA, meaing you also have to meet the same conditions.
+There is no special eTA for this; you can just use the normal eTA, meaing you also have to meet the same requirements.
 Due to the coronavirus it is currently not permitted to leave the terminal during your transfer.

 Are you already in Canada?